L-gulonolactone oxidase: Consequences of loss

 It is likely that some level of adaptation occurred after the loss of the GULO gene by primates.
 Erythrocyte Glut1 and associated dehydroascorbic acid uptake modulated by stomatin switch are unique traits of humans and the few other mammals that have lost the ability to synthesize ascorbic acid from glucose.
 As GLUT transporters and stomatin are ubiquitously distributed in different human cell types and tissues, similar interactions may occur in human cells other than erythrocytes.

 Linus Pauling observed that after the loss of endogenous ascorbate production, apo(a) and Lp(a) were greatly favored by evolution, acting as ascorbate surrogate, since the frequency of occurrence of elevated Lp(a) plasma levels in species that had lost the ability to synthesize ascorbate is great.
-Also, only primates share regulation of CAMP gene expression by vitamin D, which occurred after the loss of GULO gene.
+Also, only primates share regulation of the CAMP gene expression by vitamin D, which occurred after the loss of GULO gene.

-Johnson et al. have hypothesized that the mutation of the GULOP pseudogene so that it stopped producing GULO may have been of benefit to early primates by increasing uric acid levels and enhancing fructose effects on weight gain and fat accumulation.
-With a shortage of food supplies this gave mutants a survival advantage.
+Johnson et al. have hypothesized that the mutation of the GULOP pseudogene that stopped it from producing GULO may have benefited early primates by increasing uric acid levels and enhancing fructose effects on weight gain and fat accumulation.
+During reduced food availability, this gave mutants a survival advantage.

 Animal models

 Studies of human diseases have benefited from the availability of small laboratory animal models.
 However, the tissues of animal models with a GULO gene generally have high levels of ascorbic acid and so are often only slightly influenced by exogenous vitamin C. This is a major handicap for studies involving the endogenous redox systems of primates and other animals that lack this gene.

 Guinea pigs are a popular human model.
 They lost the ability to make GULO 20 million years ago.

-In 1999, Maeda et al. genetically engineered mice with inactivated GULO gene.
+In 1999, Maeda et al. genetically engineered mice with an inactivated GULO gene.
 The mutant mice, like humans, entirely depend on dietary vitamin C, and they show changes indicating that the integrity of their vasculature is compromised.
 GULO^{–/–} mice have been used as a human model in multiple subsequent studies.

-There have been successful attempts to activate lost enzymatic function in different animal species.
+There have been successful attempts to re-activate lost enzymatic function in different animal species.
 Various GULO mutants were also identified.

 Plant models

-In plants, the importance of vitamin C in regulating whole plant morphology, cell structure, and plant development has been clearly established via characterization of low vitamin C mutants of Arabidopsis thaliana, potato, tobacco, tomato, and rice.
+In plants, the importance of vitamin C in regulating whole-plant morphology, cell structure, and plant development has been clearly established via characterization of low-vitamin C mutants of Arabidopsis thaliana, potato, tobacco, tomato, and rice.
 Elevating vitamin C content by overexpressing inositol oxygenase and gulono-1,4-lactone oxidase in A. thaliana leads to enhanced biomass and tolerance to abiotic stresses.